oroinc/documentation/user_guide/navigation/intro_nav_sidebar.rst

 In order to expand the sidebar panel, click the double-arrow at its bottom.

 .. image:: ../img/navigation/sidebar/sb_expand.png
-   :alt: Double-arrow at the bottom
+   :alt: Expand the sidebar by clicking on the double arrow at the bottom

 Now you can see the widget headers.
 To collapse the panel back, click the double-arrow again.

 .. image:: ../img/navigation/sidebar/sb_fold.png
-   :alt
+   :alt: Collapse the panel back by clicking the double-arrow again

 Expand/Collapse a Widget
 ------------------------